Table of Contents

 Calla Lily Symbolism and Meaning

-- Spring Season – The blossoming of calla lily during the spring season represents rebirth, resurrection, and youth.
+The blossoming of the calla lily during the spring season represents rebirth, resurrection, and youth.

-- Special Occasions –Calla lilies are often used to celebrate different events such as weddings.
-This flower traditionally signifies marital bliss, devotion, and divinity making it popular among weddings.
+Calla lilies are often used to celebrate different events such as weddings.
+This flower traditionally signifies marital bliss, devotion, and divinity making it popular at weddings.
 White calla lilies are often used as a lucky charm for a happy marriage.
 It is also the primary flower used for celebrating a couple’s 6th wedding anniversary and indicates the beauty of their love.

-- Art –By the turn of the 20th century, calla lily had become one of the most popular flowers in the U.S. As a result, it’s made its way into several paintings by different artists with some of the artworks showcasing a detailed portrayal of the flower.
+By the turn of the 20th century, the calla lily had become one of the most popular flowers in the U.S. As a result, it’s made its way into several paintings by different artists with some of the artworks showcasing a detailed portrayal of the flower.

 Calla lilies are one of the most unique and striking flowers.
 Although it can be given as a gift as a single flower, calla lilies are often presented as a bouquet.
 Whether it’s a single color or a combination of different shades, calla lilies are always an appropriate gift for any occasion.